AIcodeAcademy/AgentBlueprints/architect/output.builder.scaffold.template.md

-# Builder document template
+# Builder document template for scaffold AppName solution

-This is a document for an agent to build the foundation of the project.
+This is a document for an Builder agent to plan the scaffold of the solution.

 NO FEATURES ARE GENERATED HERE; ONLY PROJECT STRUCTURE, DEPENDENCIES AND CI/CD.